fongc123/notes/Machine Learning/Convolutional Neural Networks.md

 > nn.Dropout(p = 0.2)
 > ```

 It is important to calculate the input and output sizes (*see [[#Convolutional Arithmetic|convolutional arithmetic]]*).
-Alternatively, a convolutional neural network can be implemented with the `Sequential` module.
+Equivalently, a convolutional neural network can be implemented with the `Sequential` module.

 ```python
 model = nn.Sequential(